-Angular Data Grid: Testing Async
+Angular Grid: Testing Async | AG Grid

 Application To Test

-The examples below test that text entered into the filter box uses the Quick Filter to filter grid rows.
+The examples below tests that text entered into a filter box using the Quick Filter filters the rows.
 The test will also validate that the filtered row count is correctly updated in the component template.

 The filter value uses two way data binding, via